Hepatitis B

 What will happen if I have Hepatitis B but I don't get it treated?

-Some people’s body cannot clear the virus and so they will develop a long term infection called chronic Hepatitis.
 Hepatitis B can lead to problems with your liver, including scarring of the liver (cirrhosis), often years after catching the infection.